-You may want to add a program to startup in Windows 10 and make it automatically launch when the PC boots.
-By the way you can do the same even with a document, URL address or folder if you need.
-Here is how to find the startup folder for a particular user and the startup folder for all users in Windows 10.
+Not all apps have such an option in settings that lets you enable or disable the automatic start of the program when you turn on your PC.
+But you may want to add programs to startup in Windows 10 and make them automatically launch when the PC boots up to a user account.
+By the way, it’s not only about apps.
+You can do the same even with a document, URL address or folder if you need.
+Here is an ultimate guide on how to find the startup folder for a particular user or for all users and make a program run at startup in Windows 10.

 Windows 10 Startup Folder Location

 If you want to add a program, URL or document to startup you should place its shortcut to user startup folder.
 By default it is located in:

 How to Quickly Open the Startup Folder in Windows 10, 8, 7

 - Press Win+E to open Windows Explorer.

 Another way to open Windows 10 startup folder is to use the Run dialogue:

 How To Add A Program To Startup In Windows 10

 You may put shortcuts to various items into this directory.
 But be cautious: adding too many programs to the folder can make your PC boot slowly (especially if you are still using a classic hard disk drive as your system disk).

 STEP 1.
 Open the Startup Folder using any method explained above.